AlexNexton/MS1-OneArena/README.md

 facilites by way of photos, timetables and introducing the user to each of One Arena's Personal Trainers.

-In keeping with the logo, the style and tone of the website is based around the colour code the owner chose himself and I used those colours to best create an online space unique yet familiar to One Arena and it's memebers.
+In keeping with the logo, the style and tone of the website is based around the colour code the owner chose himself, and I used those colours to best create an online space unique yet familiar to One Arena and it's memebers.

 _This is for educational purposes only._